JohnnyFee/johnnyfee.github.io/source/_posts/2015-06-01-wordpress-tutorial.md

 * [Churro](http://bit.ly/churro-plugin)
 * [Tina MVC](http://bit.ly/tina-mvc)

-There are a couple of ways to map an MVC process to WordPress.
+There are a couple of ways to Vap an MVC process to WordPress.

 ### Models = plugins